Guar seed futures rise on fresh bets | Business

-Guar seed prices on Tuesday rose by Rs 30 to Rs 4,053 per 10 quintals in the futures trade after speculators increased their positions driven by a firm trend at the spot market.
+Guar seed prices on Wednesday rose by Rs 15 to Rs 4,000 per 10 quintal in futures trade after speculators increased their positions driven by a firm trend at spot market.

-On the National Commodity and Derivatives Exchange, guar seed for June contracts increased Rs 30, or 0.75 per cent, to Rs 4,053 per 10 quintal with an open interest of 32,345 lots.
+On the National Commodity and Derivatives Exchange, guar seed for May contracts increased by Rs 15, or 0.38 per cent, to Rs 4,000 per 10 quintal with an open interest of 32,545 lots.

-According to marketmen, raising of bets by speculators tracking a firm trend in the spot market on thin supplies from growing belts mainly led to rise in guar seed prices here.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)